 Shigella species are a common cause of bacterial diarrhea worldwide.
 Shigella causes an estimated 450,00 infection in the United States each year.
-Transmission occurs through direct contact with an infected person or contaminated food or water.
-Ingestion of as few as 10 to 100 organisms has been shown to cause disease in volunteers.
-Shigella are relatively resistant to killing by stomach acid.
+Transmission occurs through direct contact with an infected person or exposure to contaminated food, water, or fomites.
+Ingestion of as few as 10 organisms can cause diarrheal illness.
+Shigella are relatively resistant to killing by gastric acid.
 Thus, ingested bacteria pass into the small intestine where they multiply.
 In the colonic mucosa, Shigella invades colonic enterocytes, disrupting their normal function and causing inflammation.
 Symptoms of shigellosis include diarrhea, fever, nausea, vomiting and cramps.

 In the United States, where sewage disposal is usually adequate, most cases are probably transmitted by the fecal-oral route from people with symptomatic or recently symptomatic shigellosis.
 Thus, outbreaks of shigellosis in the United States occur predominantly in institutions such as day care centers or custodial institutions and less commonly by contamination of food or drinking water.
 In the developing world where sewage disposal is suboptimal or nonexistent, both fecal-oral spread and contamination of common food and water supplies are important mechanisms of transmission.